F-35B Fly Over during MDFW 2024

-An F-35B flies over the Baltimore harbor during Maryland Fleet Week & Flyover Baltimore June 14, 2024.
-Maryland Fleet Week is a biennial public event that celebrates the contributions of the U.S. sea services and maritime capabilities from the U.S. Marine Corps, U.S. Navy and U.S. Coast Guard.
-Throughout the week, participants can tour ships, experience military static displays, and see drill and musical performances that showcase the expertise, excellence, and patriotism of America’s maritime services.
-(U.S. Marine Corps photo Staff Sgt.
-Jacqueline Clifford)
+Spectators watch a F-35B flyover during Maryland Fleet Week & Flyover Baltimore June 14, 2024.
+Maryland Fleet Week is a biennial public event that celebrtaes the contributions of the U.S. sea services and maritime capabilities from the U.S. Marine Corps, U.S. Navy and U.S. Coast Guard.
+Throughout the week, participants can tour ships, experience military static displays and see drill and musical performances that showcase the expetise, excellence, and patriotism of America's maritime services.
+(U.S. Marine Corps photo taken by Lance Cpl.
+Catherine S. Verenzuela Mariano)

 |Date Taken: